 If you’d prefer to adjust the sound from your paired iPhone, do the following:

-- Open the Apple Watch app → My Watch → Sounds & Haptics, and then use the Ringer and Alert sounds slider to adjust the volume.
+- Open the Apple Watch app → My Watch → Sounds & Haptics, and then use the Alert Volume slider to adjust the volume.

 How to mute your Apple Watch

-- Open Settings → Sounds & Haptics, and turn on Mute.
+- Open Settings → Sounds & Haptics, and turn on Silent Mode.

 You can also swipe up on the watch face and swipe to reveal the Settings glance.
 On the Settings glance, you’ll find a Silent Mode button that can be used to mute your Apple Watch.